ElGrinchMC/Media-Alerts/README.md

 ## 📸 Preview

-*Below, you can add a screenshot or a GIF of the plugin in action.*
+*Here you can see the plugin in action.*
 ![Media Alerts in Action](https://github.com/user-attachments/assets/aedf8475-36e3-4cd7-984e-f6bdd8d06d1b)